Jermaine0Forbes/Node-React-Template/README.md

 - ~~clean up code (get rid of comments or code not being used)~~
 - ~~refactor components/node~~
+- create email and upload functionality
+- connect s3 to app
 - create middleware for form api
-- create email and upload functionality
 - create theme

 [go back home](home)